-Whilst a water quality monitoring program is not a requirement of the Staging Report or the CoA, a Water Quality Monitoring Program (WQMP) has been developed to satisfy CoA E107, that the NSW Water Quality Objectives be maintained, and to meet Section 120 of the POEO Act.
-The WQMP will monitor the impact of BESIX Watpac's construction activities on groundwater and surface water and has been developed for assurance purposes in managing the environmental risks surrounding the discharge of treated water from the WTP, and water pumped from the western civil pit directly to the harbour bypassing the WTP.
-This water monitoring program will be detailed within the Soil and Water Management Procedure and follow the recommendations made in the WDIA.
+Whilst a water quality monitoring program is not a requirement of the Staging Report or the CoA, a Water Quality Monitoring Program (WQMP) was been developed to satisfy CoA E107, that the NSW Water Quality Objectives be maintained, and to meet Section 120 of the POEO Act.
+The WQMP will monitor the impact of BESIX Watpac's construction activities on groundwater and surface water and was been developed for assurance purposes in managing the environmental risks surrounding the discharge of treated water from the WTP, and water pumped from the western civil pit directly to the harbour bypassing the WTP.
+This water monitoring program is detailed within the Soil and Water Management Procedure and follow the recommendations made in the WDIA.
+At the completion of works the WTP was handed over to MTS with responsibility for water quality testing and management being held by the body in control of the WTP.
+The WTP was handed over to MTS on 20/12/24 and the final water quality monitoring report for Q4 2024 has been submitted, refer to SMCSWSBR-BWC-SBR-EM-REP-012467.